-I am going to keep these barbecue tips very basic, they are geared towards a beginner.
+I am going to keep these basic barbecue tips very simple.
+This post is geared towards a beginner.
 Over the years I Have used a NBBD offset smoker, Char Griller Duo, Weber Bullet and currently a Masterbuilt Electric Smoker.
 I am still in the learning stages of barbecuing and it seems like a process that will never end.
 I have done extensive reading online before even attempting this new way of cooking and found there is a ton of good information out there, sometimes too much.

 The first thing I did with all my smokers was, make the modifications that were recommended for that model smoker I found on the barbecue message boards.